 The dream of about 50% of Instagram users is to make money with photography, paid to wander the globe taking photos.
 By that logic, there’s around 400 million of you looking to take amazing travel images.
 But your smartphone camera, however mind-blowing it is, just isn’t going to cut it to compete with the best.
 Try putting an ultra-wide lens, telephoto lens or taking a long exposure on a smartphone, you just can’t!
-If you’re looking to find the best mirrorless camera for travel, then you’re in the right place.
+If you are looking to find the best mirrorless travel camera, then you’re in the right place.

 For years, everyone used DSLR (Digital Single Lens Reflex) cameras, but as technology evolved, photographers slowly started to seek out lighter and more advanced cameras.
 This article serves as a guide to help you choose the right mirrorless camera for a frequent traveller.